Data-driven Adaptation for Robust Bipedal Locomotion with Step-to-Step Dynamics: Results

-\textbf{Modified Mass-Inertia Distributions:} Besides the load on the top of the pelvis, we also test the controllers with increased leg mass and inertia (2.5 times these of the robot).
-This changes the total mass of the robot from 33.3kg to 45.2kg.
-Similar to the previous case, we expect the adaptive S2S dynamics to capture the dynamics difference without changing any gait construction or low-level controller.
-Thus, this change produces errors in COM kinematics and increases the tracking error on the horizontal swing foot trajectories as shown in Fig. \ref{fig::formulation_comparision_leg_inertia}.
+Besides the load on the top of the pelvis, we also test the controllers with increased leg mass and inertia (2.5 times these of the robot).
+The total mass of the robot is changed from 33.3kg to 45.2kg, which produces errors in COM kinematics and increases the tracking error on the horizontal swing foot trajectories as shown in Fig. \ref{fig::formulation_comparision_leg_inertia}.
+Similar to the previous cases, we expect the adaptive S2S dynamics to capture the dynamics difference without changing any gait construction or low-level controller.
 We use this scenario to compare the two different formulations: state tracking vs. output tracking.
 As shown in Fig. \ref{fig::formulation_comparision_leg_inertia}, the commanded step sizes in the state tracking formulation converge to the desired step sizes, but the actual step sizes still have a non-trivial steady-state error due to the low-level tracking errors coming from the inaccurate mass and inertia model of the robot.
-As we expect from the synthesis, the output tracking formulation directly reduces the tracking error of the actual foot placement.
+As we expect from the synthesis, the output tracking formulation directly reduces the tracking error of the actual foot placement and therefore provides better velocity tracking performance.